Jgriff1995/TechnicalQuestions/README.md

 createJavaProject.sh
 This Bash script (createJavaProject.sh) automates the creation of new Java projects for solving technical questions.
 It sets up a folder, generates a Java file with a template, and creates an empty expectedOutput.txt file.

+Both scripts were tailored to a windows computer, make whatever changes necessary for them to suit your needs.
+Do not copy verbatim, they will not run.

 ---

 ### **Usage**